 This write up is concerned more with the criminal law than with Ladan Law but we will define an analyze them none the less.

 Civil law: It is a legal action that can never lead to imprisonment or punishment or fine.
 Such legal actions include land ownership dispute, landlord/ tenant matters, termination of employment, defamation of character, breach of contract.

 Criminal law: This deals with crime.
 The action can only be described as a crime if it is recorded as crime in the Nigerian law.
 If there is no law against it, then it is not a crime.
-Example of such actions include cultism, examination malpractices, vandalism, robbery, armed robbery, perjury, bigamy, forgery, obtaining money under false pretense (419), bribery, corruption, kidnapping, attempted suicide, manslaughter, murder, stealing, rape, attempted murder and such like.
+Example of such actions include cultism, examination malpractices, vandalism, robbery, armed robbery, perjury, bigamy, forgery, obtaining money under false pretense (419), bribery, corruption, kidnapping, attempted suicide, manslaughter, murder, stealing, rape, attempted murder, drug offenses and the like.

 Anyone arresting you and accusing you of a crime should also tell you the particular crime you have committed or the particular law you have broken.

 Laws governing criminal law in Nigeria

-Criminal law is actually governed by 2 different laws.
+Criminal defense is actually governed by 2 different laws.
 They are:

 - The criminal codes and

 - The penal codes

-The southern part of Nigeria makes use of the criminal code, while the northern part of Nigeria makes use of the penal code (get the criminal lawyer London consultation to learn details).
+The southern part of Nigeria makes use of the criminal code, while the northern part of Nigeria makes use of the penal code (get the criminal lawyer consultation to learn details).